 Oracle and SAP provide security patches for some customers, depending on the software version being utilized.
 In the case of Oracle, these patches are terminated upon a switch to 3PS.
 In the case of Spinnaker Support, a more responsive and comprehensive security and vulnerability protection solution is provided for every customer as part of the standard 3PS agreement - at no additional charge.

-Spinnaker Support authors fixes, not requiring access to patches from Oracle or SAP.
+Spinnaker Support authors unique fixes for each issue, does not share or distribute these with other customers, and does not require access to patches from Oracle or SAP.
 Every fix matches the customer's unique needs, so there is little risk of peripheral problems arising.
 The on-demand, customer-specific security configurations allow much faster implementation of solutions through changes that have little to no impact on the actual code, requiring less testing time and quicker implementations.